mcw-rcc/mcw-rcc.github.io/docs/pubs.md

 # Publications supported by Research Computing

-Please include the following acknowledgement in any publication resulting from work on Research Computing resources:
+Acknowledging Research Computing is easy to do and helps people understand how important RCC resources are to you and MCW.

+All you have to do is include the following statement in your publication:

 !!! example "Acknowledgement"

     This research was completed in part with computational resources and technical support provided by the Research Computing Center at the Medical College of Wisconsin.

 ## 2023